This is my all-time team for Poland. If there were an All-Time World Cup, this would be the 23 players I would bring to

 -- Most of the squad played between the 1972 Olympics and the 1986 World Cup Finals.
 Poland won a Gold Medal in the 1972 Olympics and then, a silver medal four years later.
 They also qualified 4 straight World Cup Finals.
 They advanced to the semi-final twice in this period.-- Poland first established themselves to reckon with during the World Cup Qualifier in 1973.
 They qualified ahead of a very good English side.
 I did a what if England World Cup 1974 side.

--- Sixteen of the 23 member team played during that period.
+-- Sixteen of the 23 members on this team played during that period.
 Lucjan Brychczy who retired in 1970 was not much older.

 -- Without Peter Shilton and Norman Hunter's blunders in the Wembley's World Cup Qualifier in 1973, Poland's legacy would not be the same.
 Bobby Moore also had another blunder in the earlier game against them too.

--- I went with three older keepers, but Jerzy Dudek, Artur Boruc established themselves playing club football in Western Europe.
+-- I went with three older keepers, but Jerzy Dudek and Artur Boruc established themselves playing club football in Western Europe.

--- Jozef Mlynarczyk won an European Cup with Porto.
+-- Goalkeeper Jozef Mlynarczyk won an European Cup with Porto in 1987.

 -- Władysław Zmuda is one of the most underarrated defender of the 1970's.
 Jerzy Gorgon was even more underrated.
-The two of them helped Poland to become a force in Europe.
+The two of them helped Poland to become a force in Europe during the Golden Generation.

 -- Tomasz Wałdoch's name came up on several Polish language spource as Poland's greatest centerbacks.

 -- Ernest Pohl is not as well-known as Wilimowski, but he is also one of the all-time greats before 1970's.

 -- In 2019, I updated the team to select more players from the 2010's generation.
 I dropped Roman Wójcicki.
 Instead, I selected Kamil Glik who proved himself at the club level.
-I selected Jakub Błaszczykowski over striker Lucjan Brychczy.
-I have too many forwards on my team.
-I need a winger.

 -- In 2019, I also decided to keep goalkeeper Edward Szymkowiak over Jerzy Dudek.
 Both players deserved to be on the team.